-If the circle is a picture of First Grade, all whole and unified, each part sustaining the rest, the Second Grade may be seen as two parallel lines.
-For the child is no longer carried by the dreamy sense of security in all that encircles him, but begins to experience a delicate quality of “apartness”, of “identity”.
-At this age, criticalness may suddenly appear, along with a tendency to squabble endlessly, or feel persecuted by “everybody”, bereft of friends.
-The Fables point out the foibles suddenly appearing all over; the Saints’ legends calm, console and reassure”. – Eugene Schwartz
+If the circle is a picture of first grade, all whole and unified, each part sustaining the rest, the second grade may be seen as two parallel lines.
+The child is no longer carried by the dreamy sense of security in all that encircles them, but begins to experience a delicate quality of “apartness,” of “identity.”
+At this age, criticalness may suddenly appear, along with a tendency to squabble endlessly, or feel persecuted by “everybody,” bereft of friends.
+The Fables point out the foibles suddenly appearing all over; the Saints’ legends calm, console and reassure.

 Second Grade Curriculum

 Rhythm of the Day